-SITE PLAN APPLICATION REQUIREMENTS Item Description Site Plan Narrative 27.
-General description of deed restrictions and/or cross access management easements, if any or required. \checkmark 28.
-The name and address of the property owner.
-29. Name(s) and address(es) of person(s) responsible for preparation of site plan drawings and supporting documentation.
-30. Sealed/stamped drawings from a licensed architect, engineer, or landscaped architect. \checkmark
+SITE PLAN APPLICATION REQUIREMENTS

+Item Description Site Plan Narrative

+27. General description of deed restrictions and/or cross access management 1

+easements, if any or required. v

+28. The name and address of the property owner. \checkmark \checkmark

+29. Name(s) and address(es) of person(s) responsible for preparation of site plan ./

+drawings and supporting documentation.
+V V

+30. Sealed/stamped drawings from a licensed architect, engineer, or landscaped 1

+architect.
+V

-A. The Planning Commission may waive any of the above required items at their discretion.
+A. Upon recommendation by the Zoning Administrator, the Planning Commission may waive any of the above required items based upon a finding that it is not applicable.

 - B. The Planning Commission, Zoning Administrator, or other party authorized by the Township may request any additional information it deems necessary in the review of submitted site plan. - C. Evidence the plan has been submitted for review to all affected jurisdictions, including but not limited to Grand Traverse County Road Commission, Grand Traverse Department of Public Works, Grand Traverse County Environmental Health Department, Grand Traverse Metro Fire Department, Michigan Department of Transportation (MDOT), Michigan Department of Energy, Great Lakes, and Environment (MDEGLE), and Michigan Department of Natural Resources (MDNR).
-If an applicable review is not submitted, statement of a date certain for submission or the reason why their review is not applicable must be provided. - D. All site plan drawings shall be submitted on sheets twenty four (24) inches by thirty six (36) inches and in digital PDF format.
+If an applicable review is not submitted, statement of a date certain for submission or the reason why their review is not applicable must be provided. - D. All site plan drawings shall be submitted on one (1) set of twenty four (24) inch by thirty six (36) inch sheets and in digital PDF format.

-8.5 APPLICATION SUBMISSION PROCEDURES
+8.5 SITE PLAN REVIEW APPLICATION SUBMISSION PROCEDURES